Panasonic HZ2000 OLED TV replaces one of last year's best TVs

 Panasonic’s cinematic credentials could bode well for viewers' home theater experience, and we’ll be keeping a sharp eye on the HZ2000 to see how this new viewing mode performs.

-We also know that the HZ2000 will be brighter than previous OLEDs put out by the TV manufacturer, though how big a jump it gets, and whether it will make a meaningful difference is yet to be seen: you'll have to wait for our hands on review to see what we make of it.
+We also know that the HZ2000 will be brighter than previous OLEDs put out by the TV manufacturer, though how big a jump it gets, and whether it will make a meaningful difference is yet to be seen: you'll have to check out our hands on Panasonic HZ2000 review to see what we make of it.

 - Check out all of TechRadar's CES 2020 coverage.
 We'll be live in Las Vegas to bring you all the breaking tech news and launches, plus hands-on reviews of everything from 8K TVs and foldable displays to new phones, laptops and smart home gadgets.